Length of Game

 Bunting is not allowed.
 The batter is out when he/she bunts or chops the ball downward.

-A foul on the third strike is an out.
+A foul ball after the 2nd strike is an out.
 If it is a fly ball, runners may still tag up to advance to other bases.

 Running on a dropped third strike is not applicable in slow pitch.